MaistoV/UninaSoC/sw/SoC/README.md

 All example applications, as well as custom projects, are built upon the `projects/template` project.
 Projects rely on a common set of files in the `common` directory.

-* The `startup.s` that implements the very basic initialization operations
+* The `startup.s` that implements the very basic initialization operations.
 * The `UninaSoC.ld`, automatically generated during the configuration flow (see the root [README](../../README.md)).
 * The `Makefile`, that implements all basic targets for building, shared among bare-metal applications.

-It is expected that libraries and projects depend at least on the common files, along with a `main.c` file, which users can customize.
+It is expected that libraries and projects depend at least on the common files.

 **Notes**
 * For Linux-based configurations, please refer to the appropriate documentation, as this tree does not apply.